aman-saha/hate-speech-detection/README.md

-The following .txt file describes  how to run our Hate-Speech Detection Model:\
+The following .md file describes  how to run our Hate-Speech Detection Model:\
 \
 STEP 1) Import the .csv file titled \'91labeled_data.csv\'92 which is found in the \'91initial datasets\'92 folder\
 \